 When designing your mobile learning strategy, there are certain factors to keep in mind along the way.
-However, regardless of how on-track and focused you remain, challenges will inevitably rise which organisations must grapple with to experience success.
+However, regardless of how on-track and focused you remain, challenges will inevitably arise which organizations must grapple with to experience success.

-Mobile learning has risen to be one of the greatest strategies employable for learning and development professionals, as well as organisations seeking the best training for their employees.
+Mobile learning has risen to be one of the greatest strategies employable for learning and development professionals, as well as organizations seeking the best training for their employees.

 4 Challenges When Designing Your LMS Strategy

 In this article, we outline 4 common challenges which need to be grappled with by L&D managers for a smooth sailing lms strategy worth your time.